How ‘Thor: Ragnarok’ And Hulk Could Introduce Dracula, Vampires And Blade To The Marvel Cinematic Universe

 Of course, there’s still the issue of Hellcow.
 AoS brought it up, so the issue must be addressed in this theoretical phase of the Marvel Cinematic Universe.
 The simplest way to include Bessie in the MCU canon would be to put her on display in the mid- or post-credits of an upcoming MCU film that features The Collector and his remodeled trophy room.
 After another accident causes several beings to be set free, Hellcow is shown chasing after Howard the Duck.
 And just like he did in Marvel Comics, the wise-quacking fowl can put an end to the carmine-milk-producing beast with a hammer and a stake.

 However, a second option — although incredibly convoluted — could provide a way for Hellcow to become a permanent fixture in the MCU.
 If Hydra had data on Bessie, it only stands to reason that the cow could potentially be cloned.
 Assuming the information fell into the wrong hands, someone from another planet could be running a farm that produces vampire cows, to be sold off as weapons to intergalactic armies.
-The Guardians of the Galaxy are forced to make an emergency landing on this out-of-the-way planet of vampire cows, and leave as quickly as they can.
+The Guardians of the Galaxy are forced to make an emergency landing on this out-of-the-way planet of vampire cows and leave as quickly as they can.
 However, before taking off, a vampire calf finds its way onto the Milano.
-Raised in the right environment, the Bessie clone grows up to be a nicer version of the original Hellcow, now an official pet and/or ally of the Guardians.
+Raised in the right environment, the Bessie clone grows up to be a nicer version of the original Hellcow, now an official pet or ally of the Guardians.

 While it seems unlikely that the Marvel Cinematic Universe will ever include Dracula or vampires, the mention of Hellcow in Agents of S.H.I.E.L.D. allows for the possibility a new type of undead to be introduced in the MCU.
 Guardians of the Galaxy Vol. 2 hits theaters on May 5, 2017, while Thor: Ragnarok is set for a theatrical release on November 3, 2017.